TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.10.
 Use environment variables for configuration

-In addition to your local environment, your implementation will be run also in many other environments (testing environment and production environment, for example).
+Your implementation will be run in many other environments in In addition to your local environment (testing environment and production environment, for example).
 Some settings, like database settings, change depending on the environment.
 You can define these settings with environment variables.

 1) Add a new environment variable for server container in `docker-compose.yaml`.
 2) Add the new environment variable to `server/src/common/config.js`.